12 In My picks

 Melanie could fully share Ashley’s daydreaming and loneliness.
 However, she understood him perfectly and was proud of his mind, soft heart, and courage.

 After all, he was not a coward at all in the war.
-He, like Rhett, had no illusions about a quick victory and was aware of the horror that awaited them in the war.
-And yet he, unlike Rhett, went for it from the beginning and did not join at the end.
+Like Rhett, he had no illusions about a quick victory and was aware of the horror that awaited them in the war.
+And yet he, unlike Rhett, went to war from the beginning and did not join at the end.

 His fear is more complex.
 He is afraid of real life, in which he has to fight for a place in the sun, for a piece of bread.
 He is well aware that he is not adapted to this.